songweizhi/metaPacBio/README.md

           -h, --help      show this help message and exit -sam            Input sam file
           -ctgs           Contig id list
-          -option         Specify '1' to get reads mapped to provided contigs, or '0' to get unmapped reads -out            Output reads
+          -option         Specify '1' to get reads mapped to provided contigs, or '0' to get reads not mapped to provided contigs
+          -out            Output reads

 1. Example commands below, an example of the ctg_ids.txt file was provided